kartverket/skiperator/README.md

     # make kubernetes kill the app and restart it.
     limits:
       # A value in millicpus (m)
-      # NOTE: This is not recommended to set.
+      # *Deprecated*: This value can be set, but will have no effect.
+It is not recommended to set CPU limits, so this will be removed.
+Your application will experience warnings if you set this value, so please remove the CPU limit to remove the warning.
       # See: https://home.robusta.dev/blog/stop-using-cpu-limits
       cpu: 1000m
-      # Number of bytes of RAM
+      # *Required*: Number of bytes of RAM
       memory: 1G
     # Requests set the initial allocation that is done for the app and will
     # thus be available to the app on startup.
 More is allocated on demand
     # until the limit is reached
     requests:
-      # A value in millicpus (m)
+      # *Required*: A value in millicpus (m)
       cpu: 25m
-      # Number of bytes of RAM
+      # *Required*: Number of bytes of RAM
       memory: 250M
   # Zero trust dictates that only applications with a reason for being able
   # to access another resource should be able to reach it.
 This is set up by